jaydenseric/Purty-Picker/README.md

 ## Screenshots

+To try it out [Download the project ZIP](https://github.com/jaydenseric/purty-picker/archive/master.zip) and open `demo.html` in your browser.

 <img src="screenshots.png" alt="Purty Picker in Safari screenshots" width="314" height="527" />

 ## Features

 * Small file-size (~4kb minified) with < 300 lines of source JS ([Spectrum](https://github.com/bgrins/spectrum/blob/master/spectrum.js) exceeds 2000 lines).
-* Multiple pickers may be used on a page.
+* Compact and simple design with native controls.
+The color input also serves as a preview (text color automatically inverts for legibility).
 * Responsive.
 Everything is percent and not pixel based.
+* HDPI "Retina" quality CSS based UI.
 * Touch friendly.
 * Color picker markup is your own and not JS generated.
 * Semantic class and file names (e.g. using `.color-picker` and not `.purty-picker`).
-* Compact and simple design.
-Controls are as native as possible.
-The color input also serves as a preview (text color automatically inverts for legibility).
-* HDPI "Retina" quality CSS based UI.
 * CSS is split into core and customization, allowing you to easily get started on your own skin.
 * Simple enough to reverse-engineer and extend with your own features.
 * Inexpensive and automatic initialization.
+Multiple pickers may be used on a page.

 ## Usage